Job, Career or Calling

 3. Examine Your Values

-It’s very common for people to continually grind it out at work, using up high levels of motivation and energy to be productive in jobs that are misaligned with their values.
-Unfortunately, this misalignment becomes a sore point, and they lack what is needed to make a job enjoyable.
+It’s very common for people to continually grind it out, using up high levels of motivation and energy to be productive in jobs that are misaligned with their values.
+Unfortunately, this misalignment becomes a increasingly sore point, and people end up lacking what is needed the most to make a job enjoyable.
 These unmet needs also become obstacles to productivity.
 Therefore, finding a role that meets your needs and aligns with your values is key.
-When this happens then you can better to focus your energy on mastering your job activities that you enjoy and also grow your skills.
+When this happens, you can better focus your energy on mastering your job activities that you enjoy and also grow your skills.

-Identifying what matters most to you such as your specific type of work environment, job activities, professional development, management styles, social connections, and work-life balance will help you find the exact role that enhances your professional satisfaction and joy.
+Also identifying other areas that are important such as the specific type of work environment, job activities, professional development, management styles, social connections, and work-life balance will help you find the exact role that enhances your professional satisfaction and joy.

 4. Extrinsic versus Intrinsic

 We all need to work for a paycheck, this is a given.
-However, there are other factors that are as important to having a fulfilling career, and how you are motivated is an essential part of this satisfaction.
-Psychologists have examined the different ways of thinking about motivation.
-They view motivation in one of two ways, either a person is motivated extrinsically or intrinsically.
+However, there are other factors that are as important to having greater career satisfaction, and how you are motivated is an essential part of this.
+Research has examined the different ways of thinking about motivation.
+Motivation can be seen in one of two ways, either extrinsically or intrinsically.
 Extrinsic motivation is when a person is motivated to perform a behavior or engage in an activity because of a reward or punishment.
 The motivation is generated from an external condition, outside the person.
 Intrinsic motivation is when you perform an activity because you find it rewarding on its own.
 You are generating motivation from within, internally.
-As a result, you are performing an activity for its own sake rather than from the desire for some external reward.
+As a result, you are performing an activity for its own sake rather than from a desire for some external reward.

 When you are searching for a job, it’s important to focus on the internal rewards, just as much as external ones.
 It’s important when evaluating a position to ask questions related to achievement, creativity, autonomy, challenge and personal development.
 Finding out what specifically motivates you, so that you can thrive and attain a satisfying career is an important as salary and benefits.
 Understanding how you are motivated will deepen your self-knowledge about where you are most productive, identify areas where you can accelerate learning, and find activities that are the most rewarding and satisfying.